 Genesis 2,7: God made us from the “dust of the ground’.
 Our body is empty if we do not have a spirit.
 God brings our spirits alive with His breath of life.
 When God removes His life giving breath from our bodies and we die, our bodies once again return to dust.
 Therefore our life and everything that is good about us comes from God’s Spirit.
 The good things about us do not come from what we do but as a gift from God who chooses to give us life.

 Genesis 3,9: In these verses God shows us that He wants to have fellowship with us.
-God made man to be his friend.
+God made man (both men and women) to be his friend.
 God’s first purpose for man was for man to know and love God.
 He loves us and wants us to love him.
 He made us so we can talk with Him and listen to Him, to praise Him, to glorify Him and to look after the earth with Him.
 Sin showed God that we no longer loved Him.
 We became spiritually dead to God.
 However, Jesus, God’s Son, opened the way for us to be forgiven for our sins and again love Him.
 God want to give us His full love through Jesus.
 Accepting Jesus as Lord and Saviour means we become spiritually alive again.
 God want us to be alive, spiritually.

 Read Genesis 2,18: Having good feelings inside